psychobolt/react-paperjs/README.md

 ### PaperContainer

-Its instance is a [Paper Scope](http://paperjs.org/reference/paperscope/).
+Creates a [Paper Scope](http://paperjs.org/reference/paperscope/) and populate the child context with it.

 All children are rendered into its canvas with [PaperRenderer](#paperrenderer) by default.